SamHSoftware/PhD/filter_RF_grades/README.md

 ## Author details:
 Name: Sam Huguet
 E-mail: samhuguet1@gmail.com
-Date of creation: 15<sup>th<\sup> January 2021
+Date of creation: 15<sup>th</sup> January 2021

 ## Description:
 - This module is designed to take data containing a series of numerical 'grades'.
-These grades correspond to folders of excel files.
-Each excel file has a grade.
 Further descriptions of the data will not be included until publication of this work.
-- The purpose of the script is to filter the excel files, and create a new folder containg those fils with a grade of greater than 2.5.
+- The purpose of the script is to filter the data such that each row of features has a grade of greater than 2.5.
 - The main module folder contains .ipynb files and equivalent .py files.

 ## How to use the ```RUNME``` file: